uhh-lt/sensegram/experiment/README.md

 Results of evaluation are printed to stdout.

 **Note:** This example assumes that implementations of word2vec_c, chinese-whispers and context-eval reside in the root of this project in directories of the same names.

-**Note:** on frink:/home/pelevina/experiment you can find further model and evaluation results
+**Note:** on frink:/home/pelevina/experiment you can find further models and evaluation results

 ## Description of files and folders
 Apart from python files mentioned above the project contains the following: